DataDog/documentation/content/en/metrics/metrics-without-limits.md

 ### Configuration of tags

 Click on any metric name to open its details sidepanel.
-Then click on the **Manage Tags** button and then **“Custom”** to configure the tags you’d like remain as queryable on dashboards/monitors.
-Before hitting **Save**, you’ll see an estimated new volume of indexed custom metrics that results from this potential tag configuration.
+Then click **Manage Tags** -> **“Custom”** to configure the tags you’d like to remain as queryable on dashboards and monitors.
+Before selecting **Save**, an estimated new volume of indexed custom metrics that results from this potential tag configuration is displayed.

 {{< img src="metrics/mwl_tags.gif" alt="Configuration of Tags">}}